-ARS 13-2810 is the Arizona statute that defines the crime of interfering with a judicial proceeding.
-People commit this offense when they commit some act or fail to commit an act in relation to a court proceeding (for example, refuse to be sworn in as a witness).
+ARS § 13-2810 is the Arizona statute that defines the crime of interfering with a judicial proceeding.
+You commit this offense if you engage in some disorderly act or ommission in relation to a court proceeding (for example, refuse to be sworn in as a witness).
 A violation of the law is a Class 1 misdemeanor punishable by up to six months in jail.

 The language of ARS 13-2810 lists several ways in which a person may interfere with the judicial process.
 Some include when a person knowingly: